Should You Buy Return of Premium (ROP) Term Life Insurance?

 The Cost of the ROP

 If you have this rider, it may seem like less of a deal once you see the price.
-A policy with this rider can cost as much as 40 percent more than a non-ROP policy.
+A policy with this rider can cost as much as 40 percent more than your traditional cheap term life insurance policy.

 In addition, you must keep your policy for the full contract term in order to get the refund.
 Is it still a good deal if you have to pay more to get your premiums back?